 Every Child Matters

-Describes a nonpartisan group of five organizations working to enlist the government and members of the media to bring attention to child abuse deaths and to develop a national strategy to prevent future deaths.
+Describes a nonpartisan group of six organizations working to enlist the government and members of the media to bring attention to child abuse deaths and to develop a national strategy to prevent future deaths.

 The Period of Purple Crying